Lead: Giuseppe Notarbartolo di Sciara, Tethys Research Institute

 Marine mammals tend to be large, conspicuous and charismatic, eliciting awe, curiosity and admiration from humans, who have for centuries included them in folklore and rituals.
 Yet for the most part, marine mammals live their lives underwater, preferring undisturbed natural environments and showing sensitivity to perturbation.
 Many species depend on shallow fishing grounds and beaches to breed, while others spend their lives travelling the global ocean or diving to great depths to feed.
 Some species of marine mammal have complex social structures and acquired behaviour patterns that are passed on from one generation to the next.
 Like most long-lived animals, they are slow-growing, late to mature, and invest heavily in the upbringing of few offspring.
 This combination of characteristics renders them vulnerable to – and slow to recover from – sudden, unpredictable or prolonged perturbations to the environment.

 The human fascination with marine mammals can work in favour of other species too, as any effort spent in protecting marine mammals, given their size, distribution and range, will encompass the needs and protection of countless other organisms.
 As such, marine mammals can be considered as catalytic species, their conservation promoting, entraining and augmenting that of entire ecosystems, their functions and services.
-Therefore, knowledge of areas that are important for marine mammals should facilitate the balancing of human activities in the oceans with the imperative of conserving marine biodiversity.
+Therefore, knowledge of areas that are important for marine mammals should facilitate the balancing of human activities in the ocean with the imperative of conserving marine biodiversity.

 This work is intended to support the identification of Important Marine Mammal Areas (IMMAs) – discrete portions of habitat, important to marine mammal species, that have the potential to be delineated and managed for conservation.
 The concept of IMMAs was developed by the IUCN Marine Mammal Protected Areas Task Force, following an extensive consultation period, for use as a layer of information for consideration by governments, intergovernmental organisations, conservation groups, and the general public.
 It is hoped that IMMAs will eventually be a standardised input to the EBSA process.

-During the course of the work, five regional workshops are being organised, covering the Indian and South Pacific Oceans, thus expanding the areas of the global ocean assessed against the IMMA criteria.
-Attending experts will apply scientifically agreed criteria to identify IMMAs, using as a starting point data already identified in the EBSA process, and submit their findings to a rigorous process of review and eventual designation.
+During the course of the work, five regional workshops have been organised, covering the Indian and South Pacific Oceans, thus expanding the areas of the global ocean assessed against the IMMA criteria.
+Attending experts apply scientifically agreed criteria to identify IMMAs, using as a starting point data already identified in the EBSA process, and submit their findings to a rigorous process of review and eventual designation.
 Given the notion that marine mammals are catalytic species, the creation of a network of IMMAs represents a cost-effective approach to large-scale conservation of marine biodiversity and whole ecosystems.

 - To identify Important Marine Mammal Areas (IMMAs) in the Indian and South Pacific Oceans.